argen-x/argenturatbek/README.md

 Good day!

 I am a Software Developer from South Korea 🇰🇷.
-I love reading, fixing bugs (just kidding) and communicating!
+Very enthusiastic about learning new technologies and willing to work on different industry solutions.

 Feel free to contact me if you have any questions/suggestions!